 School segregation – the unequal distribution of children from different socio-economic backgrounds across schools (Allen and Vignoles 2007) – is an enduring problem in modern western societies (Gutiérrez et al. 2020).
 School segregation exacerbates inequalities in educational achievements (Langenkamp and Carbonaro 2018, Van Ewijk and Sleegers 2010, Levačić and Woods 2002, Thrupp 1995) and political competences (Janmaat 2020), leads to larger inequalities in adult outcomes (Palardy 2015), and threatens social cohesion (Mickelson and Nkomo 2012).
 School segregation represents a challenge for research as it is the aggregate result of actions and preferences of families that give rise to emerging outcomes which were not intended by families or policy.
 This makes segregation a complex phenomenon, which cannot be studied as the sum of policies’ intentions or families' strategies.

-This paper focuses on two key education system characteristics which are consequential for school socio-economic segregation: school tracking, which determines how students are selected into schools and school accountability, i.e. the mechanisms to hold schools responsible for the quality of their teaching.
+This paper focuses on two key education system characteristics which are consequential for school socio-economic segregation: school tracking, which determines how students are selected into schools, and school accountability, i.e. the mechanisms to hold schools responsible for the quality of their teaching.
 There are different forms of accountability, such as inspecting the financial management of the schools and involving students and parents in the school governance, yet this paper focuses on the public availability of information on school quality, which is the dimension of accountability that is most associated with students’ performance (Woessmann, 2005, Jürges et al., 2005, Fuchs & Woessmann 2007). .
 School accountability aims to improve schools' performance by providing families with information on schools' quality, but by encouraging competition between families for the best schools, it unintentionally affects school segregation.
 Families choose a particular school to benefit their children with no intention of affecting the broader community, yet with their choice they change the social composition of the school their child attends (Jenkins, Micklewright, and Schnepf 2008).

 Educational tracking is the policy of allocating students into different types of school tracks varying in the content and level of the curriculum.
 Although all educational systems use some form of tracking or streaming, we follow previous comparative studies (Bol et al. 2014, Van de Werfhorst and Mijs 2010, Jenkins, Micklewright, and Schnepf 2008, Gorard and Smith 2004), and focus on curricular tracking between school types, i.e. a system where students of different academic abilities are separated in different schools.
 In most countries the tracking starts at age 15 or 16 with the transition to upper secondary education, offering one or more general or academic tracks preparing for higher education, and a series of vocational tracks offering training for specific occupations in the labour market.
 Academic tracks have higher esteem and accessing them is selective and is based on students’ prior academic achievement.
 The use of students’ prior achievement in the school admission policy aims to select students to cater education to the students’ needs.
 The policy does not intend to change the school’s socio-economic composition, yet one of its unintended consequences is a change in the socio-economic composition of the school because pupils’ academic achievement is associated with their socio-economic background (Thomson 2018).